0%

 npm install concurrently

-• Update Parent package.json: Create a package.json file in your gen-ai-job-app root directory if one doesn't exist, or augment an existing one with the following scripts.
-This package.json is distinct from those in the backend and frontend subdirectories.
+• Update Parent package.json: Create a package.json file in your gen-ai-job-app root directory (if you don't have one) or add these scripts.
+This package.json is distinct from the ones in your backend and frontend subdirectories.

 // gen-ai-job-app/package.json